Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name]

-I am writing to express my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an extremely skilled and experienced person in your field I think I’d be the perfect candidate for this role.
+I am writing to express my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+Being highly skilled and experienced individual in [Your profession], I believe I would be a great fit for this role.

 Thank you for taking a look at my application.
-I am looking forward to hearing from you.
+I am looking forward having a conversation with you.

 Sincerely,